 - Note any further garden design advice you may need from related professionals such as structural engineers.

-The minimum time for a garden consultation is 1-2 hours on site, and I charge an allowance for travel time and mileage from my postcode to yours as calculated by Google Maps.
-Most clients will want a garden report to be written for them on my return, which will usually be charged as 1 hour, and any simple drawings requested by the client start at 1 hour of my time.
+The minimum time for a garden consultation is 1-2 hours on site, and I charge an allowance for travel from my postcode to yours.
+Most clients will want a garden report to be written for them on my return, which may take another 2 hours, and any simple drawings requested by the client start at 1 hour of my time.
 Before I attend site, I issue clients a Fee Proposal detailing the costs of any likely services the client may require or request during the meeting, to give them clarity on future costs before committing.